I Can See Your Voice (American game show)

-I Can See Your Voice is an American music game show.
-Based on the South Korean series of the same name and hosted by actor and comedian Ken Jeong, it first premiered on Fox on September 23, 2020.
+I Can See Your Voice is an American television music game show, based on the South Korean program of the same title, featuring a "mystery music game show" format where guest artist(s) and contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
+Hosted by actor and comedian Ken Jeong, it premiered on Fox on September 23, 2020.

 Gameplay

 Presented with a group of six mystery singers identified only by their occupation, a contestant must attempt to eliminate bad singers from the group without ever hearing them perform live, over the course of six rounds.
 The contestant is assisted by clues regarding the singers' backgrounds and performance style, and observations from a celebrity panel and musical guest.
 The contestant must eliminate one singer at the end of each of the first five rounds, receiving $15,000 ($10,000 in season one) if they eliminate a bad singer.